andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 if i have yanked a line (with line bread at the end) how do i past it at the mid of a line, without linebreaking

+mudo - autosave sometimes get confused

+the changelist enables `g;` but it does not seem to be persisted/show up after vim restart last time I checked this seemed to work!

 a start screen?
 https://github.com/mhinz/vim-startify